chunghao/chunghao.github.io/content/authors/admin/_index.md

 - Visitors
 ---

+I am a research engineer at [LayerZero Labs](https://layerzero.network/), where my work lies at the intersection of mechanism design and cryptography, with a particular focus on blockchain technologies.

-I recently completed my PhD at [Carnegie Mellon University](https://www.cmu.edu/), where I am fortunate to have [Elaine Shi](http://elaineshi.com/) as my advisor.
+I recently completed my PhD at [Carnegie Mellon University](https://www.cmu.edu/), where I was fortunate to have [Elaine Shi](http://elaineshi.com/) as my advisor.
-My research lies in the intersection between mechanism design and cryptography with a focus on blockchain technologies.

-Previously, I was a research assistant at [Academia Sinica](https://www.iis.sinica.edu.tw/index_en.html), hosted by [Kai-Min Chung](https://www.iis.sinica.edu.tw/~kmchung/).
-Before that, I was a blockchain researcher at DEXON foundation.
-I got my master's degree in electrical engineering from National Taiwan University, and I got my bachelor's degree from [National Taiwan University](https://www.ntu.edu.tw/english/), where I majored in physics and minored in philosophy.
+Before that, I was a research assistant at [Academia Sinica](https://www.iis.sinica.edu.tw/index_en.html), hosted by [Kai-Min Chung](https://www.iis.sinica.edu.tw/~kmchung/).
+Earlier in my career, I was a blockchain researcher at DEXON foundation.

+I hold a master’s degree in Electrical Engineering and a bachelor’s degree in Physics (with a minor in Philosophy) from [National Taiwan University](https://www.ntu.edu.tw/english/).

 ### CV & Google Scholar